-Parents can support their children's educational experience by providing:
+Parent(s)/Guardian(s) can support their children's educational experience by providing:

-- ✔ Proper Nutrition A nutritious breakfast every day before school and well-balanced meals are strongly encouraged.
-If you need support finding food resources, please let us know. - ✓ Adequate Sleep Consistent bedtime routines.
-Most children thrive with ~ 10 hours of sleep each night. - ✓ Minimal Media Limit computer, TV, video games or other screen time on Sundays through Thursdays.
-Avoid murder, mayhem, and sexual content, or movies or videos intended for adults. - ✓ Quiet Time Providing some daily quiet time, without radio, screens, or video games, is essential for resetting the nervous system and helps your child meet the demands of the day. - ✓ Time in Nature Spend some time in nature every day.
-Experience the weather; pay attention to the seasons, moon, stars, and sky. - ✓ Chores at Home Assign some responsibilities for taking care of the home, pets, and yard.
+✓ Proper Nutrition - A nutritious breakfast every day before school and well-balanced meals are strongly encouraged.
+If you need support finding food resources, please let us know.

+✓ Adequate Sleep - Consistent bedtime routines.
+Most children thrive with ~ 10 hours of sleep each night.

+✓ Minimal Media - Limit computer, TV, video games or other screen time on Sundays through Thursdays.
+Avoid murder, mayhem, and sexual content, or movies or videos intended for adults.

+✓ Quiet Time - Providing some daily quiet time, without radio, screens, or video games, is essential for resetting the nervous system and helps your child meet the demands of the day.

+✓ Time in Nature - Spend some time in nature every day.
+Experience the weather; pay attention to the seasons, moon, stars, and sky.

+✓ Chores at Home - Assign some responsibilities for taking care of the home, pets, and yard.

-- ✓ Appropriate Dress Pay attention to keeping your child warm and dry while at school, especially their feet.
-Dressing in layers is important in Edmonton! - ✓ Cultivate Reverence Many traditions offer practices that help develop the reverence for life that supports home, school, and community relationships.
-If desired, create your own. - ✓ Support Your Child's Education Help develop healthy homework habits, participate in school activities, and communicate honestly about your concerns with your child's teachers. - ✓ Support the Class Community Get to school on time.
+✓ Appropriate Dress - Pay attention to keeping your child warm and dry while at school, especially their feet.
+Dressing in layers is important in Edmonton!

+✓ Cultivate Reverence - Many traditions offer practices that help develop the reverence for life that supports home, school, and community relationships.
+If desired, create your own.

+✓ Support Your Child's Education - Help develop healthy homework habits, participate in school activities, and communicate honestly about your concerns with your child's teachers.

+✓ Support the Class Community - Get to school on time.
 Plan vacations during breaks.
 Support the student code of conduct.
 Children thrive on shared values and alignment among their adult role models.